syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-Mail merge operation can automatically remove the merge fields which doesn’t have data in data source during mail merge process.
-The following code snippet shows how to keep the merge fields in the generated Word document when the merge field name does not mapped with data source during mail merge process.
+Mail merge operation automatically removes the merge fields that do not have data in data source during mail merge process.
+The following code example shows how to keep the merge fields in the generated Word document when the merge field name is mapped with data source during mail merge process.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument("Template.docx");

-//Set “ClearFields” as true to remove empty mail merge fields from document.
+//Sets “ClearFields” to true to remove empty mail merge fields from document.

 document.MailMerge.ClearFields = false;